ethereum/consensus-specs/specs/capella/p2p-interface.md

 ## The gossip domain: gossipsub

-A new topic is added to support the gossip of bls to execution change messages.
+A new topic is added to support the gossip of withdrawal credential change messages.
+And an existing topic is upgraded for updated types in Capella.

 ### Topics and messages